sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-12-Polymorphism.md

 Title: Polymorphism
 ---

-* TOC
-{:toc}

-This page is under construction.

 # Polymorphism
+{: .no_toc }

 Polymorphism is a Greek word meaning "many-shaped".
 That definition lies at the core of how we use polymorphism in programming.
 Polymorphism is *the* key idea that makes object-oriented programming so powerful for designing software systems.
+In this module, we will explore the usage of Polymorphism.
+[In the next module](https://sde-coursepack.github.io/modules/objects/Benefits-of-Polymorphism/), we will discuss why polymorphism is such a powerful tool for building flexible code.

+---

+## Contents
+{: .no_toc }

+* TOC
+{:toc}

+---

+## What does "Object-Oriented" give us, anways?

-When people think of object-orientated, they probably think of things like "classes and instances, methods and fields".
+When people are first introduced to object-orientated programming, they probably think the key benefit is "classes and instances, methods and fields".
 Generally, what you are likely thinking of here is encapsulation.
-That is, we combine tightly coupled information into fields, and restrict it's access through methods.
+That is, we combine tightly coupled information into fields, and restrict its access through methods.
 However, that idea existing before object-oriented programming.

 For example, even though C is not object-oriented, we can use `structs` to handle encapsulation to some extent.
 For example, you can [find implementations of Linked-Lists in C](https://www.learn-c.org/en/Linked_lists) that look Object-Oriented.
 If you look at that link, you'll see a `struct` called Node.
 You'll see methods on a Linked List, like `push`, `print_list`, etc.